0

 Stormdry Masonry Protection Cream is a breathable waterproofing brick cream.
 It can be safely applied to walls with damp cavity wall insulation to dry them out.
 Stormdry Cream stops rain and water from entering brickwork while letting water vapour pass through.
 Affected cavity wall insulation can comfortably dry out while being protected from getting any wetter.

-Replaster with Dryzone Express Replastering System or Renovation Plasters
+Replaster With Dryzone Express Replastering System or Renovation Plasters

 Unfortunately, damp plaster must be replaced.
 Some plasters retain moisture, causing the finish to blister and crumble.
 Damp plaster is weak and difficult to apply finishes like paint and wallpaper over.
 The dampness will transfer to the paint or wallpaper to ruin that too.